rjweiss/contentcoder/README.md

 This application was designed with labeling news articles in mind.
 This can be extended in the future to other text domains.

+You will need to access to a mongodb collection (address defined in /config/database.js)

 ## File structure

 * /public/ (contains all front-end angular code)